AlexRumak/CIS4301--ClassProject/README.txt

 Insert offender, inmate, offender_offense, inmate_offense (active and inactive), residence.

-Execute command to delete duplicates: delete from inmate where inmate.DCNumber in
-(select a.DCNumber from inmate a where a.DCNumber in (select b.DCNumber from offender b));
+Execute command to delete duplicates: delete from offender where offender.DCNumber in (select a.DCNumber from inmate a where a.DCNumber in (select b.DCNumber from offender b));

 Insert alias, body_mark, incarceration_history, imprisoned